Krocs-Analytica/cok_datathon/README.md

-The saved data is loaded and cleaned using data_validator.py Cleaned data is transformed and made available for reporting using transformer.py, and saved using save_data.py The notification.py file sends notification at the completion of each milestone The whole ETL process is triggered and completed by etl_processor.py
+The saved data is loaded and cleaned using data_validator.py Cleaned data is transformed and made available for reporting using transformer.py, and saved using save_data.py The notification.py file sends notification at the completion of each milestone The whole ELT process is triggered and completed by etl_processor.py